pytorch/pytorch/aten/src/ATen/cuda/tunable/README.md

 The following options may help diminish any variance between tuning and non-tuning scenarios due to cache effects.
 During tuning of a workload the various hardware caches will more likely produce hits than when not tuning.
 The following options attempt to flush these caches to produce a more faithful profile of the tuned operator.

 #### PYTORCH_TUNABLEOP_ICACHE_FLUSH_ITERATIONS
 Default is 0, meaning it is not used.
+Set to 1 or greater to flush the instrution cache.

+#### PYTORCH_TUNABLEOP_ROTATING_BUFFER_SIZE
+Default is 0, meaning it is not used.
+Set to the number of MiB to use for the pool of operator parameters.
+For example, setting this to the size of your device's memory cache will guarantee that every tuning iteration will use a cold cache.

 ## File Output